 We live in the era of the Virtuous Traveler.
-We at The Global Scavenger Hunt (TGSH) believe that traveling in the spirit of humility and curiosity will enhance your journey.
-To do well in this event—and to travel in general—you will find it necessary to interact with people throughout the world: to trust strangers in strange lands.
-Their customs may be different and strange, effective communications may be challenging; but make no mistake about it, your destiny will be determined by the kindness those strangers extend to you.
+At The Global Scavenger Hunt (TGSH), we believe that traveling in the spirit of humility and curiosity will enhance your journey.
+To do well in this event—and to travel in general—you will find it necessary to interact with people worldwide: to trust strangers in strange lands.
+Their customs may be different or strange, and effective communication may be challenging, but make no mistake; your destiny will be determined by the kindness those strangers extend to you.
 So, smile, listen well, be sensitive, go slow and gentle into the night, and accept karma.

 Do no harm.
 Minimize your impact.
 Be Green.
 Pack it in—pack it out.
 Leave nothing in your wake.
-Take only pictures and wonderful memories with you.
-Don’t litter and never leave graffiti—even if it appears to be a custom.
-Try to save precious water resources as much as possible and conserve energy as well.
+Take only pictures & wonderful memories with you.
+Don’t litter, and never leave graffiti—even if it appears to be custom.
+Try to save their precious water resources & conserve energy as much as possible.
 Minimize your footprint as best you can.
-Use an eco-sac bag and use reusable water bottles (fill them up after you pass through security at the airport & get them filled at your hotel).
-Walk and bike as often as you can, and use public transportation as much as possible (an event requirement).
+Use an eco-sac bag & reusable water bottles (fill them up after you pass through security at the airport & get them filled at your hotel).
+Walk & bike when possible, and use public transportation as much as possible (an event requirement).
 Use reef-friendly sunscreens (sans oxybenzone).
 Enjoy local cuisines (oh yeah!), not shipped in western staples.

 Be patient with the people you encounter.
-They’re not from the “Big City” and it may take them a few moments to digest and adjust to your language.
-(Think for a moment how you would feel if someone out-of-the-blue started speaking Hindi to you on your hometown street corner asking directions!?)
-Cultivate the habit of patiently listening and observing; not merely hearing, seeing and quickly reacting.
-Ask sincere questions—accept honest replies.
+They’re not from the “Big City,” and it may take a few moments to digest & adjust to your language.
+(Think for a moment how you would feel if someone out-of-the-blue started asking you for directions in Hindi or Arabic on your hometown street corner!?)
+Cultivate the habit of patiently listening & conscious observing; not merely hearing, seeing, and quickly reacting.
+Ask sincere open questions—accept honest replies.
 Be polite.
 Don’t be glib or provocative.

 Remember that you never get a second chance to make a good first impression.
-Travel to meet the world openly; relish the differences in both cultures and customs—don’t be a condescending know-it-all imperialist swine.
+Travel to meet the world openly; relish the differences in cultures & customs—don’t be a condescending know-it-all imperialist swine.
 We in the West (most of us) don’t have all the answers to all the world’s problems—we just think we do!
-Please don’t fall into the West is Best and We’re #1 Syndrome.
-Have an open mind.
-Encourage sustainable old ways, and be respectful of local traditions.
+Please don’t fall into the West is Best or We’re #1 Syndrome.
+Keep an open mind.
+Encourage sustainable old ways & be respectful of local traditions.
 Others are not inferior—they’re just different.

 Do not expect special privileges from others just because you’re a visitor.
-Wait until you are invited to partake in their personal celebrations and rituals (Imagine if some badly –dressed stranger crashed your daughter’s wedding…or your father’s funeral!).
-As in your daily life, make no promises to people that you are not certain to honor.
+Wait until you are invited to partake in their personal celebrations and rituals (Imagine if some sweaty, poorly dressed stranger crashed your daughter’s wedding…or your father’s funeral!).
+As in your daily life, make no promises to people you are unsure of honoring.
 (Repeat that sentence!)
 Doing lunch means doing lunch—not just saying it.
-Saying you’ll call or write later, or send them a copy of the digital photo you took of them—means that you will really do it.
-Your word is your bond still reigns supreme in most of the rest of the world.
+Saying you’ll call or write later or send them a copy of the digital photo you took of them—means that you will really do it.
+Your word is your bond still reigns supreme in most of the world.
 White lies are BIG lies.

 Stay on designated paths and within designated areas.
 Private property laws do exist elsewhere.
-When visiting sacred and historic sites, take only photographs.
+When visiting sacred & historical sites, take only photographs.
 Always adhere to posted “no photos/no flash” rules.

 Dress appropriately when visiting sacred and/or religious sites.
-Take off your shoes when appropriate—and please no shorts, caps or tank tops.
-Women especially, please dress modestly in certain destinations; show respect for their traditions.
-Men, take your hats off indoors and your sunglasses off when having dialogue with others.
+Take off your shoes when appropriate—no shorts, caps, or tank tops.
+Women especially, please dress modestly in certain destinations; respect their traditions.
+Men, take off your hats indoors & your sunglasses when having a dialogue with others.